-Bacopa has been so revered over the years that the Hindus named this herb “Brahmi,” named after their creator god Brahma.
+Bacopa has been so revered over the years that the Hindus named this herb “Brahmi” after their creator god Brahma.

 Other names include Water Hyssop, Moneywort, or Herb of Grace.
-It has been used in the Ayurvedic tradition for several thousand years as a Rasayana, to make new again, reversing age related decline in both the physical and mental realms as well as increasing a sense of wholesomeness.*
+It has been used in the Ayurvedic tradition for several thousand years as a Rasayana, to make new again, reversing age-related decline in both the physical and mental realms and increasing a sense of wholesomeness.*